jhuang672/fish/fish_fits.md

 ## “Truth” Fits:

-500 replications at the exactly same 20 grided locations of the one-shot space-filling design.
+500 dense replications at the exactly same 20 grided locations of the one-shot space-filling design.

 ## Fit models: